-With our pixel-possessed diet for digital imaging, we tend to forget about film.
-We even think that film is dead, and read articles about its death.
-Do not believe it.
+With our pixel-possessed diet for digital imaging, we tend to forget about film photography.
+We think that film is dead and read articles about its death.
+Do not believe it!

 We keep hearing that film is dead.
 Not so.
 Hollywood still uses film for most movies.
 There are 90 feet of film needed for every minute of movie.
 The earth is 24,900 miles in circumference at the equator.
 Each month, America needs enough film to encircle the world just to meet its demand for movies.

 Don’t get me wrong.
 It is still a digital planet.
 Digital imaging dominates the market.
 Including Kodak, there are 270 companies worldwide that sell digital cameras, and only 20 companies that make sensitized film and paper products.

 While digital adds speed and flexibility, film is a vital way to experience photography at a slower pace and with a lighter mental load.
 The beauty of film becomes even clearer when you travel with a small, well-designed machine made for it.
 Instead of pitting film against digital, consider that film and digital can co-exist.